mikesmitti/mikesmitti/README.md

 - 👀 I’m interested in Python, PySide6, Qt6 and so on
 - 🌱 I’m currently learning PySide6/Qt6 and MD (with Zettlr)
 - 💞️ I’m looking to collaborate on CAPL and Python
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  + PM me here

 <!---
 mikesmitti/mikesmitti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.